PIFSC-Protected-Species-Division/cruise-maps-live/README.md

 entire
 EEZ.](./outputs/map_archive/OES2303_leg4_LSK2401_leg1/dailyMap_acoustics_OES2303_leg4_LSK2401_leg1_ran2023-11-08.png)

+### *Sette* Leg 5/*Lasker* Leg 2

+##### Visual sightings

+![HICEAS 2023 Map - End of OES Leg 5/LSK Leg 2.
+This map shows the completed survey tracklines (*Sette* in pink and *Lasker* in orange) and cetacean sightings (colored symbols) that occured during HICEAS 2023 through the end of Leg 5 on the R/V *Oscar Elton Sette* and Leg 2 on the R/V *Reuben Lasker* from 23 July to 4 December 2023.
+The U.S. Exclusive Economic Zone (EEZ) surrounding the Hawaiian archipelago (study area) is marked with a white boundary line and planned transect lines are in thin black lines.
+The Papahānaumokuākea Marine National Monument area and Main Hawaiian Islands are labeled in white text.
+The transect lines run lengthwise from northwest to southeast, covering the entire EEZ.](./outputs/map_archive/OES2303_leg5_LSK2401_leg2/dailyMap_visuals_OES2303_leg5_LSK2401_leg2_ran2023-12-06.png)

+##### Acoustic detections

+![HICEAS 2023 Map - End of OES Leg 5/LSK Leg 2.
+This map shows the completed survey tracklines (*Sette* in pink and *Lasker* in orange) and acoustic detections of cetaceans (colored symbols) that occured during HICEAS 2023 through the end of Leg 5 on the R/V *Oscar Elton Sette* and Leg 2 on the R/V *Reuben Lasker* from 23 July to 4 December 2023.
+The U.S. Exclusive Economic Zone (EEZ) surrounding the Hawaiian archipelago (study area) is marked with a white boundary line and planned transect lines are in thin black lines.
+The Papahānaumokuākea Marine National Monument area and Main Hawaiian Islands are labeled in white text.
+The transect lines run lengthwise from northwest to southeast, covering the entire EEZ.](./outputs/map_archive/OES2303_leg5_LSK2401_leg2/dailyMap_acoustics_OES2303_leg5_LSK2401_leg2_ran2023-12-03.png)

 ## Suggestions and Comments

 If you see that the data, product, or metadata can be improved, you are